sourceduty/Sourceduty_News/README.md

 > Alex: "*Near the end of 2024, the 'information snowball" of Sourceduty is very organized, incomplete and expanding.
 Sourceduty needs more money so I can really build what needs to be expanded.
 This business is necessitating more and more work which is exactly what it should be doing.*"

+"*I plan ahead without wishing upon one single payday in the future.*"

 #
 ### Related Links